luke-who/pinterest-data-pipeline542/README.md

 - API keys and credentials should be stored securely
 - Use appropriate IAM roles and permissions
 - Never commit sensitive credentials to version control (use `.gitignore`)
+- For LocalStack development, use dummy credentials only

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.